 Be More Than Prepared

 Always have an up-to-date resume ready to send – even if you’re not currently looking for work.
 You never know when an opportunity that’s just too good to pass up might come along.
 If you're not on LinkedIn yet, create a LinkedIn Profile and start making connections with people who can help your job search.

 Don't Wait to File for Unemployment

 If you’ve been laid-off, file for unemployment benefits right away to tide you over until you get a new job.
 You’ll most likely be able to file online or by phone.
 Waiting could delay your benefits check, so look into it right away.

 Utilize free or inexpensive services that provide career counseling and job search assistance such as college career offices, state Department of Labor offices, or your local public library.

 Many libraries provide workshops, programs, classes, computers, and printers, as well as other resources that will help you with your job search.
-Here's more on getting job search help at the library.

 Create Your Own Templates